adequatica/adequatica.github.io/_posts/2025-02-01-latitude-and-longitude-order-in-frontend-oriented-applications.md

 |                                                                        | OpenLayers <sup>[docs](https://openlayers.org/en/latest/apidoc/module-ol_proj.html#.fromLonLat)</sup> |
 |                                                                        | TurfJS <sup>[docs](https://turfjs.org/docs/getting-started)</sup>                                     |

-Most JS libraries (except Leaflet) use the GeoJSON format, which is incredible consistency for the JavaScript ecosystem.
+Most JavaScript libraries (except Leaflet) use the GeoJSON format, which provides remarkable consistency within the JavaScript ecosystem.

 ---

-Looking at the tables above, there are some identifiable patterns in the use of coordinate order:
+Looking at the tables above, some identifiable patterns emerge in the use of coordinate order:

-- In the URLs, it’s better to use Latitude, Longitude — actually, **in all human-readable presentations and inputs of coordinates, it’s better to use Latitude, Longitude;**
+- In URLs, it’s better to use the Latitude, Longitude order.
+In fact, **for all _human-readable presentations_ and coordinate inputs, Latitude, Longitude is preferable;**
-- If the application uses APIs and libraries based on GeoJSON format, then it would be pragmatic to use Longitude, Latitude order;
+- If the application relies on APIs and libraries based on the GeoJSON format, it is more pragmatic to use the Longitude, Latitude order;
-- In other cases… it’s up to you. **There is no «correct» way** and depends on the context of the application.
+- In other cases, the choice is up to you — **there is no «correct» way.** It depends on the application’s context.

-Eventually, the problem is much more profound.
-Is it worth representing the coordinates in an [ordered pair](https://en.wikipedia.org/wiki/Ordered_pair) (like `[44.69, 20.51]`) or the object (like `{lat: 44.69, lng: 20.51}`)?
-In any case, due to the usage of several APIs and libraries with different coordinate notations, we would still have to convert the coordinates.
+However, the problem runs deeper.
+Should coordinates be represented as an [ordered pair](https://en.wikipedia.org/wiki/Ordered_pair) (like `[44.69, 20.51]`) or as an object (like `{lat: 44.69, lng: 20.51}`)?
+Regardless of the choice, due to the use of multiple APIs and libraries with different coordinate notations, we will still need to convert coordinates.

 > _«If using multiple libraries or a different combination of software in a GIS workflow, this may lead to mistakes and frustration.»_ [Lat Lon or Lon Lat](https://observablehq.com/@clhenrick/lat-lon-or-lon-lat)?

-In my current project, we have chosen `{lat: 0, lng, 0}` object format for a few reasons:
+In my current project, we chose the `{lat: 0, lng, 0}` object format for several reasons:

-- `lat` and `lng` (or `lon` or `long`) keys in JSON clearly indicate the position ⇒ no need for the developer to think about coordinates order;
+- The `lat` and `lng` (or `lon` or `long`) keys in JSON explicitly indicate the position, eliminating the need for developers to think about coordinate order;
-- Keys in the object have the [property of commutativity](https://en.wikipedia.org/wiki/Commutative_property) in contrast to ordered pain in the array of coordinates. — This mitigates the errors of mixing up coordinates;
+- Object keys are [commutative](https://en.wikipedia.org/wiki/Commutative_property), unlike an ordered pair in an array, reducing the risk of mixing up coordinates;
-- Coordinates as keys may be used in different extended objects, not just as a pair;
+- Coordinates stored as keys can be used within extended objects, not just as a pair;
-- Because we will still have to convert the coordinates from/to different third-party APIs and libraries; therefore, it is better to keep intermediate data in a convenient, explicit, and human-readable view for developers to [minimize errors](https://adequatica.github.io/2022/09/26/field-notes-in-software-testing.html#on-coordinates).
+- Since we frequently convert coordinates between different third-party APIs and libraries, it’s better to store intermediate data in a convenient, explicit, and human-readable format to [minimize errors](https://adequatica.github.io/2022/09/26/field-notes-in-software-testing.html#on-coordinates).

-To prevent errors when converting, receiving, or transferring coordinates, it is necessary to have tests based on this:
+To prevent errors when converting, receiving, or transferring coordinates, tests should verify the following:

 - Latitude ranges between -90 and 90 degrees, inclusive
 - Longitude ranges between -180 and 180 degrees, inclusive;
-- Coordinates `0, 0` is a valid point and is known as [Null Island](https://en.wikipedia.org/wiki/Null_Island).
+- Coordinates `0, 0` is a valid point, known as [Null Island](https://en.wikipedia.org/wiki/Null_Island).

 Read further: